julita-w-chylinska/ML-Python-Breast-Cancer-Type/README.md

-# Breast Cancer Type Prediction Model (ML in Python)
+# Breast Tumor Type Prediction Model (ML in Python)

 ## Project Overview

-This project demonstrates the proccess of building Machine Learning model for predicting whether the breast tumor* is benign (noncancerous) or malignant (cancerous).
-The goal was to built a model with at least 0.95 accuracy score.
-This solution should help doctors make faster diagnoses and, therefore, reduce mortality.
-The process involved data preprocessing, chossing valid variables based on correlations, training a model and evaluating it.
+This project demonstrates the process of building a machine learning model that predicts whether a breast tumor is **benign (non-cancerous)** or **malignant (cancerous)**.
+The project goal was to build a model achieving at least **0.95 accuracy**.
+The workflow includes data loading, exploratory analysis, minimal data cleaning, feature selection based on correlations, model training, and evaluation.

-*the data set says "cancer", but – in fact – cancer can't be benign, it's always malignant, so actually there is differentiation between types of tumors
+> **Terminology note:** The dataset uses the word “cancer”, but the labels actually represent **tumor diagnosis**: malignant vs benign.
+In medical terminology, *cancer* typically refers to malignant neoplasms, while benign tumors are not considered cancer.

 ## Project Structure and Results

-### Import potrzebnych bibliotek i obiektów
+### Import required libraries and objects

 ```Python
 from  sklearn.linear_model import LogisticRegression